Federated Automatic Differentiation: Federated Automatic Differentiation

 These mirror \eqref{eq:forward_mode_transform_1} and \eqref{eq:forward_mode_transform_2} for forward-mode \fad, but reverse the communication primitives involved.
-This gives us a straightforward way to do reverse-mode \fad.
+This gives us a straightforward way to perform reverse-mode \fad.
 We first do a forward pass over the computation of $f(x)$, following the procedure in \cref{example:basic_fed_comp}.
-Mirroring \cref{sec:auto_diff}, we will use a backwards pass to compute $\overline{x}$.
+Mirroring \cref{sec:auto_diff}, we use a backwards pass to compute $\overline{x}$.
 To do this, we reverse the arrows in \cref{fig:fed_computation_graph_1} and traverse the graph in reverse, starting at $y$.
 Whenever we encounter a value $v_j$, we use the available data from the forward-pass and previous nodes in the graph to compute $\overline{v}_j$.
 The only missing component is how to reverse the communication primitives used (\fedsum and \fedbroadcast). \cref{eq:reverse_mode_transform_1} and \cref{eq:reverse_mode_transform_2} imply that we simply swap the two.
 For example, the computation of $v_5\SERVER = \fedsum(v_4\CLIENTS)$ in the forward pass of \cref{example:basic_fed_comp} becomes $\overline{v}_4\CLIENTS = \fedbroadcast(\overline{v}_5\SERVER)$ in reverse-mode.
-Pseudo-code for this reverse mode traversal is given in \cref{table:reverse_mode_fad}.
+Pseudo-code for this reverse-mode traversal is given in \cref{table:reverse_mode_fad}.

-Notably, reverse-mode \fad in this case still only uses \fedsum and \fedbroadcast to perform communication, and does not involve directly sharing client data.
+Notably, reverse-mode \fad only uses \fedsum and \fedbroadcast to perform communication, and does not involve directly sharing client data.
 It is therefore compatible with the same privacy-preserving mechanisms as forward-mode \fad.
+It also shares some of the advantages of reverse-mode centralized AD, as discussed in~\cref{ssec:fad_systems}.

-\subsection{Mixed-Mode \fad}
+\subsection{Mixed-Mode \Fad}

 In non-federated settings, forward-mode and reverse-mode AD can both be viewed as traversals of a computational graph, where the derivative is accumulated as we traverse.
-Notably, these two modes are in some sense ``extreme'': We can either start at a root of the corresponding directed acyclic graph (DAG) and only move forward, or start at a leaf and only move backwards.
-However, as long as we correctly apply the chain rule, we have freedom to traverse the graph in all manner of ways (eg. moving forward across some edges, and backwards across others).
+Notably, these two modes are in some sense ``extreme'': we either start at a root of the corresponding DAG and only move forward, or start at a leaf and only move backwards.
+However, as long as we correctly apply the chain rule, we have freedom to traverse the graph in all manner of ways (e.g. moving forward across some edges, and backwards across others).
 In fact, such ``mixed-mode'' accumulation of derivatives can result in a smaller number of required arithmetic operations (though finding the minimum number of arithmetic operations required is NP-complete)~\citep{oja}.